Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Key Questions
 * How am I going to launch this product (bank partners?
 MTL?
 Lending Licenses?
 BaaS/Issuing partner)?
+* Should I hire an experienced dev shop or build tech in-house?
 * Have you raised enough capital to solve counter-party risk for the companies you will partner with?
 * Which vendors am I going to use?
 Which banking partner?
 * What will initial and scale unit economics look like?
 What pricing do I need to break-even as a result?
 What pieces of unit economics can you fix later, what ones can you not?